AkhilSuresh-2000/GoWithTheFlow/README.md

 This is my first project with Android.
 I am happy to hear suggestions.

 Planned Future Updates
-Adding location based suggestions
+1)Adding location based suggestions
-Ability to choose between meat based and plant based and much more
+2)Ability to choose between meat based and plant based and much more